chrisdongwon/Assumption_M4/docs/_posts/2024-07-02-number_theory.markdown

 ## Optional: Proof of the Division Algorithm

 For those who are interested as to why the division algorithm is a valid assertion, I would like to provide you with the proof of the statement for the sake of logic.
 As indicated above, there are two parts to prove in this assertion: the existence of the quotient and the remainder, and the uniqueness of the quotient and the remainders.
-This proof will rely on a seemingly trivial mathematical fact known as the **well-ordering principle**: in any nonempty subset of the natural numbers, i.e. $$A \subseteq \mathbb{N}$$ with $$A \not = \{\}$$, $$A$$ will always have a minimum element.
+This proof will rely on a seemingly trivial mathematical fact known as the **well-ordering principle**: in any nonempty subset of the natural numbers, i.e. $$A \subseteq \mathbb{N}$$ with $$A \not = \{\}$$, then there exists a minimal element for $$A$$.

 * Claim: Let $$a,b \in \mathbb{Z}$$ with $$b \not = 0$$.
 Then, there exists $$q,r \in \mathbb{Z}$$ such that $$a = bq + r$$, where $$0 \leq r < \lvert b \rvert$$.